What Is Outsourcing?

 In practice, outsourcing is a business arrangement: you define a scope of work, you choose a provider, and you manage performance against agreed expectations.
 It can involve people, processes, technology, or a blend of all three.

 Outsourcing can be short-term (a project) or long-term (an ongoing service).
 It can be local, regional, or global.
+What matters most is clarity: clarity of scope, clarity of accountability, and clarity of outcomes.

 Why companies outsource